Top Gear Race to the North: Filming and broadcast

 The Top Gear race took place on 25 April 2009.
 Details of the shoot were kept secret beforehand by the BBC, due to safety fears over spectators at stations, line-side and water stops or paparazzi photographers attempting to follow the car or bike on the A1.

-Non-stop London to Edinburgh train runs had previously featured in the British Transport Films (BTF) production Elizabethan Express filmed in the summer of 1953, hauled by the LNER A4 Class No. 60017 Silver Fox, and the BBC's own film of the 1968 anniversary run.
+Non-stop London to Edinburgh train runs had previously featured in the Elizabethan Express filmed in the summer of 1953, hauled by the LNER Class A4 No. 60017 Silver Fox, and the BBC's own film of the 1968 anniversary run.
 For the 2009 film Tornado was fitted with multiple miniature cameras around the locomotive and inside the cab, and using one front-mounted camera attached to the red buffer beam, raising the possibility of any footage gained being used to produce a modern-day version of the famous 1952 BTF film London to Brighton in Four Minutes, a four-minute long speeded up view of the railway route from London to Brighton as viewed from the front of the Brighton Belle.

 Much of Tornado's journey was also filmed from one of Flying TV's helicopters, registered G-PIXX, piloted by Capt.
 Kim Campion and filmed by cameraman Matt Wyer.
 Flying TV was owned and managed by the late DJ Mike Smith.

 The race was to be the main feature of the first episode of the 13th series of Top Gear, broadcast in the 8pm slot on BBC Two on Sunday 21 June 2009.
 According to the BBC, the race was to be one of Top Gear's "most incredible and most epic races to date".
 The event made national media attention after May and a soot blackened Clarkson were photographed outside the Balmoral Hotel, waiting for Hammond to arrive.

-Following the date of filming the race in April, Tornado continued her national tour, with further main line charters, as well as visits to the heritage railways of the North Yorkshire Moors Railway and West Somerset Railway, before the broadcast date of the Top Gear race.
+Following the date of filming the race in April, Tornado continued its national tour, with further main line charters, as well as visits to the North Yorkshire Moors Railway and West Somerset Railway heritage railways, before the broadcast date of the Top Gear race.